Common Chiffchaff: The Bird That Sings Its Name

-For years, a walk in the woods was a lovely, but slightly frustrating, experience for me.
+For years, walking through woodland in spring was a lovely but slightly frustrating experience for me.

 I almost missed it at first.
-I was expecting a complex melody, but the Chiffchaff's song is something far simpler.
-It’s a rhythmic, two-note phrase, repeated over and over from the treetops.
+I was expecting something complicated, but the chiffchaff's song is far simpler than that.

 A Quick Word on Its Devious Cousin

-Now, a little word of warning to save you the confusion I fell into for years.
+A warning that will save you the confusion I fell into for years.

 Instead, just listen.
-The Willow Warbler's song is completely different—a beautiful, silvery cascade of notes that tumbles down the scale.
+The willow warbler's song is completely different: a beautiful, silvery cascade of notes that tumbles down the scale.
+If you hear that, you are listening to the cousin, not the chiffchaff.

 Photographing the Fidget Spinner of the Bird World

-So you’ve heard it.
-Now you want to capture it.
+So you have heard it.
+Now you want to photograph it.

-Your Mission: Try switching your camera dial to Shutter Priority mode ('S' or 'Tv').
-This lets you choose the speed, and the camera handles the rest.
+To freeze a chiffchaff mid-hop, you need a fast shutter speed.
+Try switching your camera to Shutter Priority mode (marked "S" or "Tv" on the dial).
 Set it to at least 1/1000th of a second.
+The camera handles the rest.

 1. Find a local patch of woodland.
 It could be Fermyn Woods, Monks Wood, or any small copse near you.